 Brought to you by: Monaco Life

-The Venturi Group – the company behind Voxan Motors – has announced that it will postpone its electric motorcycle world speed record attempt because of the Covid-19 crisis.
+Voxan Motors – a part of the Venturi Group – has announced that it will postpone its electric motorcycle world speed record attempt because of the Covid-19 crisis.

 The Voxan development teams that have been “fine-tuning” their newest electric motorbike are currently, like the rest of the Principality, under confinement.
 As they are no longer able to make necessary adjustments to the Voxan Wattman motorcycle on the track, they have taken the decision to delay the world speed record attempt that was set to take place in Bolivia in July of this year.